Dane ghaa Wúujǫ néwawǫʔáah

 - Wills and Estates

-These laws shall be enacted and enforced to ensure the order, safety, and well being of the community.
+These laws are essential to upholding order, safety, and the overall well-being of the community.

 Protective Services

-- Providing law enforcement and public safety services that honor the principles of peace and justice inherent in our traditional legal orders.
+We are committed to providing law enforcement and public safety services that reflect the principles of peace, justice, and traditional legal orders.

-- Collaborating with local authorities to enhance safety and keep everyone informed about important issues.
+- Coordination with local authorities to ensure community safety

-- Managing conflict resolution and mediation through traditional practices and values.
+- Conflict resolution and mediation based on traditional values

-We follow Tsááʔ ché ne dane legal orders, along with federal, provincial, and municipal laws to ensure we provide the best protective services for our community.
+We follow Tsááʔ ché ne dane legal orders, along with federal, provincial, and municipal laws to deliver the highest standard of protection.

 - Rodeo